DreamPTK/Godreamwebsite/docs/rice_model.md

 ### For Optical image

-You band to set the order of bands like this:
+Your sateelite image bands have to set the order of bands like this:

 `band_1` as red band